markusressel/ESPHome-Smart-Scale/README.md

 To do the initial calibration we need to be able to read the raw sensor values of the HX711 sensor in real time.
 We can do this a couple of ways, f.ex. by

+* Using the diagnostic sensor "HX711 RAW Value" exposed to Home Assistant
+  * This sensor is only updated once right after the ESP has booted
+  * To update the value simply press the "Manual Tare" Button
 * plugging the ESP in via USB and using a serial monitor
 * reading the ESPHome logs
-* temporarily exposing the raw sensor to Home Assistant (set `internal: False` in the YAML config)

 ### 0 Kg baseline